 Like any other form of addiction, the inability to face daily life pressures without the drug’s effects most characterizes ketamine addiction from casual drug use.
 In this respect, ketamine has become an essential part of a person’s life for which he or she gradually sacrifices other important life areas to ensure continued drug use.

-If you suspect you or someone you know may be struggling with ketamine addiction and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with ketamine addiction and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addictions specialists.